mgoessen/tails-workshop/tails.md

    }
  }
 geometry: margin=3cm
-# Contributors
-# Mathieu Goessens - University of Rennes 1
-# Julie Lallouet-Geffroy
-# If you review of edit this document, PLEASE add you name/affiliation here, we will add a credit/acknowledgment section latter :)
+# If you reuse this document, feel free or better, PLEASE replace our name and URL in the header.
+# We don't want to receive mails from your students ;).
+Keep last paragraph will be enough for attribution.
 ---

 # Introduction